MirShahiduzzaman/Active-Directory-Home-Lab/README.md

 Microsoft Active Directory, PowerShell, VirtualBox Virtual Machine, Windows Server, Windows 10, Adapters, DHCP, DNS, IP, Scripting

 ## Overview
-In this project, I worked with Active Directory and Powershell to create default profiles for 1000+ users.
+In this project, I used Active Directory and Powershell to create default profiles for 1000+ users.
 I ensured each user can log in to a domain and make use of the internet through their accounts.

 This simulates a corporate network where many employees were hired, leading to the development and scheduled run of an accounts creation batch file for the new employees.